 Want some free worksheets to help you plan all of this out?
 Click the image below to nab ’em!

 3. Your site’s bio

 Sweet, you’ve written a few sentences geared toward your ideal audience.
 Now what?
 Many people begin by talking all about themselves, when in actuality, your potential readers are more interested in learning about how your site is going to benefit or interest them.
+Once they understand that, they’re well on their way to becoming one of your clients (or leads, followers, etc!)
 Before you get into your personal bio, try to answer these questions: